|

 wrapping food in aluminum foil

 Aluminum was introduced in the early 20th century in America.
-Its popularity grew because of its lightweight, resistance to corrosion, and its ability to conduct heat efficiently.
+Its popularity grew because of its lightweight, resistance to corrosion, and ability to conduct heat efficiently.

 Soon, aluminum foil became a favorite for wrapping foods, grilling, and baking.